ulrikpedersen/automatic-carnival/BUILD.md

 ### Configuration options
 The above build is the most basic form of build.
 There are many ways to tweak and configure the build.

-Environment variables can be used to point to non-standard/non-system installed versions of boost, python and tango:
-* TANGO_ROOT
-* BOOST_ROOT
-* PYTHON_ROOT

-Other environment variables can also be used to control aspects of the build:
-* CMAKE_ARGS - use this to set flags/options that are used by scikit-build-core when invoking cmake.
-* CMAKE_GENERATOR - for example chose between "Unix Makefiles" (default) and "Ninja".
-* BOOST_PYTHON_SUFFIX - Sets the suffix on the Boost Python component to search for (default is 3).
-Set this if your Boost version is < 1.73 OR if you have multiple installations of python.

 It is also possible to invoke a set of defined cmake presets from `CMakePresets.json` by using the `CMAKE_ARGS` environment variable.
 This may be convenient to store CI configurations for cmake in one place and leave the CI yaml definitions quite simple (i.e. TANGO_ROOT could be defined in `CMakePresets.json`):